Dalymount Park: Jodi Stand

 The original wooden 1930s Leitch Stand was replaced by the Jodi Stand in 1999.
 A covered, single tier all-seater stand, it has a capacity of 2,742.
 The stand is named after Jodi Sportswear, a company owned by former player and club president Tony O'Connell.
-The space beneath the Jodi Stand is used for offices, bars, changing and store rooms and, as of September 2022, has been the hub of the club’s administrative and social life for 90 years.
+The space beneath the Jodi Stand is used for offices, bars, changing and store rooms and, as of September 2022, has been the hub of the club's administrative and social life for 90 years.

 Des Kelly Stand

 Situated behind the west goal end, this stand is also known as the Shed End or the School End due to its proximity to St. Peter's National School.
+Access to the stand is via St. Peter's Road.
 The stand is a mix of seating and terracing with a total capacity of 1,300.
 Half of the stand was covered by a roof, with the barrel-shaped awning said to resemble a shed, hence the nickname.
 The roof was removed in August 2021.